Half-waves and spectral Riesz means on the 3-torus: An explicit formula for ,

-at the level of formal series in $\dot{\scrS}'(\bbR^{\geq 0})$.
-For $k=2$, the second formal series in \cref{eq:misc_34h} is just zero, from which it follows that the series in \cref{eq:ok_main} is unconditionally summable in $\scrS'(\bbR)$ for $k=1$ and that the derivative of (\ref{eq:ok_main}) (as an element of $\scrS'(\bbR)$) is equal to the sum.
-For $k=1$, the second formal series in \cref{eq:misc_34h} absolutely convergent, from which it follows that the series in \cref{eq:ok_main} is unconditionally summable in $\scrS'(\bbR)$ for $k=0$ and that the derivative of (\cref{eq:ok_main}) as an element of $\scrS'(\bbR)$ is equal to the sum. \end{proof}
+For $k=2$, the second formal series in \cref{eq:misc_34h} is just zero, from which it follows that the series in \cref{eq:ok_main} is unconditionally summable in $\calS'(\bbR)$ for $k=1$ and that the derivative of \cref{eq:ok_main}, considered as an element of $\calS'(\bbR)$, is equal to the sum.

+For $k=1$, the second formal series is absolutely convergent, from which it follows that the series in \cref{eq:ok_main} is unconditionally summable in $\calS'(\bbR)$ for $k=0$ and that the derivative of \cref{eq:ok_main} as an element of $\calS'(\bbR)$ is equal to the sum. \end{proof}